JamieDonovan97/AEC/README.md

-# AEC Software by Jamie Donovan - Senior Civil Designer
+# AEC Software by Jamie Donovan